Jump to Content

 Thinking of retirement living?
 Read these key financial tips

-• What is the initial cost of entering the village?
-Aside from your dwelling, what else does this cover?
+• Entry costs: What is the initial cost of entering the village?
+Beyond the home itself, what else is included?

-• Will buying into a village tie up all your money?
-Or will you still be able to afford to do the things you enjoy?
+• Access to your money: Will buying into a village tie up all your money, or will you still be able to afford the things you enjoy?

-• How much are the regular fees?
-What do they cover?
-Can you choose to only pay for specific services?
+• Ongoing fees: How much are the regular fees and what do they cover?
+Can you choose to only pay for the specific services you want?

-• Are the fees ‘fixed for life’ or will they increase?
-If so, by how much and how often?
+• Fees change over time: Are the fees fixed for life, or will they increase?
+If increases happen, how often and by how much?
 Do you have a say in this?

-• What does the village insurance cover?
-What do you need to insure?
-Who pays the excess?
+• Insurance: What does the village insurance cover?
+What will you need to insure yourself?
+Who is responsible for paying any excess?

-• What happens to the fees if you go into hospital, go on holiday or the number of people in your dwelling changes?
+• Temporary changes: What happens to your fees if you go on holiday, are admitted to hospital, or the number of people living in your unit changes?

-• People can move within a village several times and each move incur costs.
-Do you have a contingency fund?
+• Moving within the village: People can move within a village several times, and each move will incur costs.
+Do you have a contingency fund set aside for this?
+Read more on moving within a village here.

 Find more helpful articles about how to choose the best retirement village for you on our Knowledge Lab.
 Alternatively, download our checklist to help you on your search.